alexte/photo-booth/README.md

 Use the joystick/gamepad buttons or a keyboard to active the webcam (viewfinder) and camera.
 SPACE or left button opens/closes viewfinder and ENTER or right button captures a photo.

-With Gphoto2 version 2.5.20 a Canon EOS camery can be used as both webcam and photo camera. pb-server.js runs "gphoto2 ---capture-movie ... | ffmpeg ..." for this.
+With Gphoto2 version 2.5.20 a Canon EOS camera can be used as both webcam and photo camera. pb-server.js runs "gphoto2 ---capture-movie ... | ffmpeg ..." for this.
 Every time the capture button is triggered this services is stopped and restarted afterwards.
 Chromium might use this simulated or any other webcam,